ibm-cloud-docs/Cloudant/tutorials/dig-deeper-dashboard.md

 ## Objectives
 {: #objectives-use-dashboard}

-Set up some basic indexes using the Dashboard and seeing how each of {{site.data.keyword.cloudant_short_notm}}'s querying mechanisms works.
+Set up some basic indexes using the Dashboard to see how each of {{site.data.keyword.cloudant_short_notm}}'s querying mechanisms works.

 ## Before you begin
 {: #prerequisites-use-dashboard}